One out of two restaurants closes before its third year... What are the ratios to follow to react quickly in this inflationary context?

 We are in a sector where most entrepreneurs only look at the turnover, whereas the pillar of the restaurant business is the margin.
 They wait for the first balance sheet to discover the reality of the margin they have generated and sometimes it's too late.
 With Inpulse, I can monitor the actual gross margin, optimize and understand why there are discrepancies with the theoretical."

 "Before, I used to wait several weeks to get the food cost data for the previous month.
-Now, I can follow the evolution of my material cost on a daily basis.
-We manage our margins much better with Inpulse."
-Sébastien Medouze, Director of Operations at Gruppomimo.
+Now, I can follow the evolution of my food cost on a daily basis.
+We manage our margin much better with Inpulse."
+Sébastien Medouze, Director of Operations at Gruppomimo

 Once the gaps have been identified, an attempt can be made to measure: